vikadata/widget-cli/README.md

   $ widget-cli release

 OPTIONS
-  -g, --global           Release this widget package to global -v, --version=version  Specifies the version of the project
+  -c, --create           Create a new widget before release, only work in global mode -g, --global           Release this widget package to global -h, --host=host        Specifies the host of the server, such as https://vika.cn -t, --token=token      Your API Token
+  -v, --version=version  Specifies the version of the project

 EXAMPLE